Edirne: Roman and Byzantine period

 Macedonia Tower after its transformation into the Edirne Clock Tower in the first quarter of the 20th century.

 Adrianople was a vital fortress defending Constantinople and Eastern Thrace during the Balkan Wars of 1912–13.
 It was briefly occupied by the Bulgarians in 1913, following the Siege of Adrianople.
 The Great Powers – Britain, Italy, France and Russia – attempted to coerce the Ottoman Empire into ceding Adrianople to Bulgaria during the temporary winter truce of the First Balkan War.
 The belief that the government was willing to give up the city created a scandal for the Ottoman government in Constantinople (as Adrianople was a former capital of the Empire), leading to the 1913 Ottoman coup d'état led by the Committee of Union and Progress (CUP) under Enver Pasha.
 Although it was victorious in the coup, the CUP was unable to stop the Bulgarians from capturing the city after fighting resumed in the spring.
 Despite relentless pressure from the Great Powers, the Ottoman empire never officially ceded the city to Bulgaria.

 Edirne was swiftly reconquered by the Ottomans during the Second Balkan War under the leadership of Enver Pasha (who proclaimed himself the "second conqueror of Adrianople" after Murad I) following the collapse of the Bulgarian army in the region.

 The entire Armenian population of the city was deported to Syria and Mesopotamia during the Armenian genocide on 27–28 October 1915 and 17–18 February 1916.
 Their homes and businesses were sold at low prices to Turkish Muslims.

+Mustafa II dressed in full armour, who reigned over the Ottoman Empire from 1695 to 1703, was born in the Edirne Palace, early 18th century.

 During the Greek War of Independence, the Russo-Turkish War (1877–1878) and the Balkan Wars (1912–1913), Balkan-Muslims fled to Edirne and became known as Muhacir.